 Included in the publication is a reference list of related material and a register of experts on Creative Ability.

-Order this book via a direct deposit of R150.00.
+Order this book via a direct deposit (EFT) of R150.00.
 Use the reference: Your name + Book.
-Attach proof of payment to this form or send to firstname.lastname@example.org.
+Send proof of payment to firstname.lastname@example.org.
 View our account details here.